 For £75 you can pick up some absolute monsters of cameras on eBay or even through resellers such as London Camera Exchange.
 If you were ever trying to advocate film and the analogue process then for goodness sake point someone to a real 35mm camera and not this.

-As for the Zink concept, it’s really good.
+As for the Zink concept, it’s really good but a lot gets lost in translation from the image taken to the final print.
 For younger people and children it’s a wonderful, tactile introduction to photography in a format where they can have complete control over the process from shutter press to final image in their hands.
 The adhesive prints are genius in this respect.
 Kodak certainly put more effort into the design of the Printomatic and whilst yes, it is cheap, it is more robust and practical than the Instax can ever hope to be.

 The Printomatic is far from perfect and the paper compartment door design flaw really lets down what otherwise would be an easy recommendation.
 The print quality doesn’t match Instax film, but everything else about the whole package and experience outshines the Fujifilm camera.

-If you’re hell bent on instant prints and want value for money, buy a Printomatic.
-I’m going to keep an eye out for the more expensive Kodak Smile which allegedly has a higher resolution printer, or perhaps the Canon Zoemini 2 to see if they are capable of anything slightly more impressive in terms of image quality.
-They’re great fun with the kids, they really are, but for Gods sake, don’t buy an Instax Mini 11.Share this post:
+If you’re hell bent on instant prints and want value for money, buy a Printomatic but be aware of its limitations.
+I’m going to keep an eye out for the more expensive Kodak Smile which allegedly has a higher resolution printer.
+You may wish to read my review of the more expensive, but definitely better made Canon Zoemini 2 to see if that is more suitable for your needs.
+Zink printers are great fun with the kids, they really are, but for Gods sake, don’t buy an Instax Mini 11.Share this post: